3D Object reconstruction using Depth Sensors

 Cleaning

 Any sensor is susceptible to some noise from the environment.
-While the depth sensor accurately obtains the depth from the scene, we can observe some noise around the objects.
+While the structured light sensor accurately obtains the depth from the scene, we can observe some noise around the objects.
 I used the Statistical Outlier Removal method to remove these points.
-While the result was not all that great, it was better than the initial input.
+While the result was not ideal, it was better than the initial input.

 Image stitched without any cleaning, notice how the point clouds were misaligned